By Molly Patrick

-If you didn’t reach for food when you feel lonely, bored, sad, scared, stressed or antsy, what would you fill that space with instead?
-Is there even a reason to fill that space?
+If you no longer reached for food when you felt lonely, bored, sad, scared, stressed or antsy, what would you do instead?
+Is there even a reason to do anything?

 These are questions worth pondering.

-We all get lonely and bored and sad and stressed and antsy from time to time.
-These are all guaranteed human conditions.
-How we respond to these feelings and emotions paints the picture of our life.
+We all get lonely, bored, sad, stressed and antsy from time to time.
+This is inevitable.
+It’s how we respond to these feelings that paints the picture of our life.

 Do we grab a pint of ice cream and a spoon then plop down in front of the television when we feel lonely, or do we sit in that loneliness and simply experience the sensation?